 All of the above roles are critical to the smooth running of the financial sector in the UK and in gaining the trust of the traders within that sector.
-As an independent body, the FCA have broad powers of discretion particularly on the brokers that they allow to operate in the UK markets, therefore, they will often work in collaboration with the likes of ESMA in allowing certain brokers to operate within the UK, and vice versa on the understanding that these brokers will be compliant with FCA regulation.
+As an independent body, the FCA has broad powers of discretion particularly on the brokers that they allow to operate in the United Kingdom.
+Therefore, they will often work in collaboration with the likes of ESMA in allowing certain brokers to operate within the UK, and vice versa on the understanding that these brokers will be compliant with FCA regulation.
 This collaboration provides a degree of positive flexibility to forex traders, particularly after Brexit.

 When it comes to the more exact rules and regulations put in place by the FCA, these can be quite stringent at least in terms of leverage which is limited to a 30:1 maximum as it also is by CySEC for retail customers.
 This can be increased but only for those considered professional traders.
 A professional trader, after satisfying certain criteria, can access leverage of up to 400:1.

-Unlike some regulatory bodies, CFDs and some other derivative products are deemed legal and OK to trade as are cryptocurrencies.
+Unlike some regulatory bodies, CFDs and some other derivative products are deemed legal to trade as are cryptocurrencies.
 Furthermore, FCA is one of the few regulatory bodies that permit spread betting.

 This difference is something to take note of under FCA regulation.
 FCA regulated brokers are those that go through the entire FCA registration process for brokers to offer their services within the UK.
 This can be a long and costly process.

 An FCA licensed broker on the other hand is one that has not gone through this process, but is regulated in another area or by another authority and is recognized and approved for trading in the UK under license from the FCA.
 A perfect example of this is the operation of ESMA regulated forex brokers from the EU that are allowed to operate in the UK.

 How to check if a broker is FCA regulated